Zoom OAuth Setup

 The Zoom App Secret Token can be found under Build your app > Features > Access

-The Zoom App Secret Token is provided to Recall in order to validate incoming webhooks from Zoom.
+The Secret Token is used to verify incoming webhooks from Zoom.

-The Zoom App Secret Token is provided to Recall in order to validate incoming webhooks from Zoom.
+The Secret Token is used to verify incoming webhooks from Zoom.

 We recommend storing these in a .env file for local development.
 This will make it simple to change these values to the corresponding production credentials when your Zoom app is approved.